huangy6/beat_pd/README.md

 ## Downloading the raw data

-The inputs to the pipeline should be placed in the `data/raw/` directory.
+The inputs to the pipeline should be placed in the `data/raw/` directory (see demo files).
 The pipeline will generate all of the files in the `data/processed/` directory.

 ```